Area of investment and support

 The scope and what we're doing

-The Global Talent funding will be awarded as institutional grants to around 10 UK research organisations.
+The Global Talent funding will be awarded as institutional grants to 12 UK research organisations.
 Research organisations have been selected to receive this funding based on a bespoke formula, using criteria to determine organisational strength in:

-• successfully receiving and using competitive international funding
+• successfully receiving and using competitive international funding, assessed by the amount of European Research Council and Marie Skłodowska-Curie Actions funding received

-• use of the Global Talent visa, which is the UK’s primary visa for researchers and specialists
+• use of the Global Talent visa, which is the UK’s primary visa for researchers and specialists, assessed by the percentage of UKRI-endorsed Global Talent visa holders compared to total academic staff numbers according to HESA

 All selected research organisations will be awarded an equal share of the available funding.